 Because regenerative farming practices harvest hemp while leaving the roots in the ground, the plant continues to protect the soil from desertification even once cultivated.
 Allowing the organisms that have made their home within its roots to continue to thrive.

-Regenerative wool is created alongside regenerative plant fiber systems to create Climate Beneficial™ ethical wool plays a part in hemp production.
-Once the hemp has been harvested, regenerative farmers invite sheep to graze on the stubble left over.
+Regenerative wool is created alongside regenerative plant fiber systems to create Climate Beneficial™ ethical wool.
+In the Fibreshed system, once the hemp has been harvested, regenerative farmers invite sheep to graze on the stubble left over.
 Once grazed, the farmer layers compost on the field so the soil is covered and protected.
 After, the farmer plants a cover crop.
 Ensuring the soil life is fed and carbon is kept in the ground.

 Once the cover crop has grown, the sheep are invited again to feast.
 Grazing it down to a stubble so the hemp can be planted again.